qmac/br__nf_ck/README.md

   Visit http://compsoc.dur.ac.uk/whitespace/tutorial.html for a Whitespace tutorial.
   Visit https://learnxinyminutes.com/docs/brainfuck/ for a Brainfuck tutorial.
-See bottom of this file to see our modifcations to Brainfuck.
+See bottom of this file to see our modifications to Brainfuck.

   BR__NF_CK introduces three new commands that offer an ability to crossover between the two languages.